 The euro is the official currency of the eurozone and the second largest reserve currency in the world after the United States dollar.
-Currently, the currency is used by Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Spain, Montenegro, Andorra, Monaco, San Marino and Vatican City.
+As of 2021, the currency is used by Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain, Montenegro, Andorra, Monaco, San Marino, and Vatican City.

 Short selling the euro is traditionally accomplished by borrowing a set number of euros, with an agreement to repurchase them in the future, and immediately exchanging them for a different currency.
 When the value of the euro falls relative to the exchanged currency, the cost of repurchasing the euros is lower, and a profit is realized when the trade is closed.